rogeruiz/srht-scuttle/README.md

 ```

 Scuttle is a batteries-included Structurizr DSL LSP server implementation along
-with a Tree Sitter definitions that closely follow the Structurizr DSL
+with a Tree-sitter definitions that closely follow the Structurizr DSL
 specification.
 The main goal of this project is to have the best development
 environment for authoring and maintaining Structurizr DSL files.

+This project is a monorepo housing all the necessary code to have a
+full-featured Structurizr DSL LSP & Tree-sitter grammar.

 ## Install